 Look to build yourself and get back to the hobbies you stopped making time for.
 Start a new hobby.
 Make plans with friends and family you let slip away.
 Delve into that work project.
 Create a list of a least 3 activities you would like to tackle.

 4. No contact

 Put down the phone!
+You are now in “No Contact.”
 Do not contact your ex and give yourself 30 days of complete isolation from this person.
-Don’t contact your ex, even if they forgot something at your home, you find a funny meme that reminds you of them, even if someone died and you feel the need for their comfort.
+Don’t contact your ex, even if they forgot something at your home, you find a funny meme that reminds you of them, or you had a bad day and are looking for comfort.